Gofanz17/demoproject/README.md

 # demoproject
 try github for posting data science project

-# Project 1 : Telco Customer Chur Prediction
+# Project 1 : Scrape Table Attribute from Website
 * Create a model to predict the churning of telco customer